Klosmi/html-basics/JS-basic.md

     The `new` do the following things:

  - step __1__.
 Creates a blank, plain JavaScript object.;
  - step __2__.
-Links (sets the constructor of) this object to another object → this allows us to add methods no to the individual objects, instances, but to the __[prototype](https://github.com/Klosmi/html-basics/blob/master/JS-basic.md#object-prototype---introduction-to-oop)__;
+Links (sets the constructor of) this object to another object → this allows us to add methods not to the individual objects, instances, but to the __[prototype](https://github.com/Klosmi/html-basics/blob/master/JS-basic.md#object-prototype---introduction-to-oop)__;
  - step __3__.
 Passes the newly created object from *Step 1* as the `this` context;
  - step __4__.
 Returns `this` if the function doesn't return its own object.;